 The 2015 Edition Test Method has been constructed in an outcome-focused format with additional companion guide documents to aid stakeholder development of Health IT Modules.
 The Test Method provides the structure for evaluating conformance of the Health IT Module to the certification criteria defined in 45 CFR Part 170 Subpart II of the 2015 Edition Health Information Technology (Health IT) Certification Criteria, 2015 Edition Base Electronic Health Record (EHR) Definition, and ONC Health IT Certification Program Modifications final rule as published in the Federal Register on October 16, 2015.
 The 2015 Edition Test Method includes Test Procedures, Test Tools and Test Data and is listed below by certification criterion number.

-Health IT certified under the ONC Health IT Certification Program must conform to the full scope of the product’s required capabilities, including regulatory/conformance expectation clarifications and interpretations set forth in the applicable Certification Companion Guides.
+Health IT certified under the ONC Health IT Certification Program (Program) must conform to the full scope of the product’s required capabilities, including regulatory/conformance expectation clarifications and interpretations set forth in the applicable Certification Companion Guides.
 Materials prepared by ONC to support pre-certification testing, such as the 2015 Edition Test Method, should be read and understood on the basis that they have been prepared with the express purpose of evaluating a limited subset of the product’s required capabilities in a controlled environment.
 As such, this type of guidance is not determinative of the full scope of a product’s required capabilities.

 2015 Edition Test Method Feedback